OUR BELOVED BEES

 - Systematic queen replacement and clipping of queens wings is prohibited

 Providing a safe home and the least invasive practices is to us, the only way to treat bees.

 A very important part of biodynamic beekeeping is never taking more from bees than the the hive can sustain.
 Taking honey from a hive means that the bees have to go collect more pollen to make more honey, their food.
 Honey bees stay in their hives during winter when there are no plants or flowers in bloom to pollinate.
 If too much honey is removed from the hive, the bees won't be able to make up for it in time for winter, and they won't have enough food to survive the winter months.
 We only harvest honey in the spring, this way we know we are only taking the surplus at the beginning of their new pollinating season, and we practice the least invasive techniques.
 We do not wish to kill or harm bees.
 At this time we do not sell honey to the public, but you can contact us about purchasing honey from our fellow friend beekeepers who do.

 Watch our BEE ROLL to learn a bit more about bees.

 Want to learn more about how you can help the honey bee?

 THE MIGHTY HONEY BEE NEEDS YOUR HELP

 Bees are essential to healthy ecosystems and to our food supply at large.
-Estimates suggest that bees alone pollinate a third of the United States’ food supply, but bees are in danger.
-For over a decade, bees have been dying off at an unprecedented rate.
+Estimates suggest that bees alone pollinate a third of the United States’ food supply, but bees are in real danger.
+Unfortunately, bees have been dying off at unprecedented rates over the past decade.